 One great thing about loose parts play is that you don’t need to buy anything, it’s all about finding things outside or in your home and using them in new ways.
 Loose parts are objects from nature or your house that give you unlimited opportunities to design, create, knock it down, and rebuild.
 Loose parts play can be done on a tabletop to develop fine motor skills.
 Use baskets, plastic bowls, or empty egg cartons to gather and sort.

-Look for stones, pebbles, small sticks, sticks, acorns, or pinecones.
+Look for rocks, pebbles, small sticks, or pinecones.

 I wonder what you will do with these?